Mike Tyson vs. Buster Douglas

-Mike Tyson vs. Buster Douglas, billed as Tyson is Back!, was a professional boxing match that occurred at the Tokyo Dome on February 11, 1990.
-The then-undefeated, undisputed heavyweight champion Tyson lost by knockout to the 42:1 underdog Douglas.
-The fight is widely regarded as the biggest upset in boxing history.
+Mike Tyson vs. Buster Douglas, billed as Tyson is Back!, was a professional boxing match that occurred at the Tokyo Dome on Sunday, February 11, 1990.
+The then-undefeated, undisputed heavyweight champion Tyson lost by knockout to the 42-1 underdog Douglas.
+The fight is widely regarded as one of the biggest upsets in sports history.

 Background

 Going into the fight, Mike Tyson was the undefeated and undisputed heavyweight champion of the world and was very popular at the time.
 He held the WBC, WBA, and IBF titles.
-Despite the several controversies that marred Tyson's profile at the time, such as his allegedly abusive relationship with Robin Givens, the contractual battles between longtime manager Bill Cayton and promoter Don King, and Tyson's departure from longtime trainer Kevin Rooney, Tyson was still dominant in the ring, scoring a 93-second knockout against Carl "The Truth" Williams in his previous fight.
-Most considered this fight to be a warm-up bout for Tyson before meeting up with then-undefeated number 1 heavyweight contender Evander Holyfield (who was ringside for the fight).
-Tyson was viewed as such a dominant heavyweight that he was not only viewed as the world's top heavyweight, but often as the number one fighter in the world pound-for-pound (including by Ring Magazine), a rarity for heavyweights.
+Despite several controversies that marred Tyson's profile at the time, such as his allegedly abusive relationship with Robin Givens, contractual battles between longtime manager Bill Cayton and promoter Don King, and Tyson's departure from longtime trainer Kevin Rooney, Tyson was still dominant in the ring.
+He scored a 93-second knockout against Carl "The Truth" Williams in his previous fight.
+Most considered this fight to be a warm-up bout for Tyson before meeting up with then-undefeated number-one heavyweight contender Evander Holyfield (who was ringside for the fight).
+Tyson was viewed as such a dominant champion that he was often considered the number-one fighter in the world pound-for-pound (including by Ring Magazine), a rarity for heavyweights.

-Buster Douglas was ranked as the No. 7 heavyweight by Ring Magazine, and had met with mixed success in his professional boxing career up to that point.
+Buster Douglas was ranked as the #7 heavyweight contender by Ring Magazine and had met with mixed success in his professional career up to that point.
 His previous title fight was against Tony Tucker in 1987, in which he was TKO'd in the 10th round.
-However, a string of six consecutive wins gave him the opportunity to fight Tyson.
+However, six consecutive wins since the Tucker fight—including victories over former world champion Trevor Berbick and future world champion Oliver McCall—gave him the opportunity to fight Tyson.
 In the time leading up to the fight, Douglas faced a number of personal setbacks, including the death of his mother, Lula Pearl, 23 days before the fight.
 Additionally, the mother of his son had a severe kidney ailment, and he had contracted the flu on the day before the fight.